bruvellu/terebratalia-wnts/2-text/wnt.md

 Moreover, they can also control morphogenetic processes, such as apical constriction, convergent extension, and cell migration [@Tada2000-dz; @Heisenberg2000-kx; @Yamanaka2002-wk; @Kilian2003-pn; @Ulrich2003-uy; @Lee2006-gr; @Kumburegama2011-cv].
 This multitude of roles is consistent with the sheer complexity of Wnt signaling pathways, which involves 13 subfamilies of Wnt ligands, five subfamilies of Frizzled receptors, additional co-receptors, and different agonists, antagonists, downstream players, and effector molecules.
 In general terms, there are at least three interconnected Wnt pathways.
-The Wnt/beta-catenin (canonical) pathway regulates cell fate specification through the activity of beta-catenin, the Wnt/PCP (planar cell polarity) pathway controls cell polarity during tissue morphogenesis, and the Wnt/calcium pathway regulates intracellular calcium levels for convergent extension movements, although these functions are not exclusive since Wnt/PCP and Wnt/calcium pathways can also control cell fate specification through the activity of other transcriptional effectors such as ATF2 and NFAT, respectively [@Schambony2007-dw; @James2008-tt].
+The Wnt/beta-catenin (canonical) pathway regulates cell fate specification through the activity of beta-catenin, the Wnt/PCP (planar cell polarity) pathway controls cell polarity during tissue morphogenesis, and the Wnt/calcium pathway regulates intracellular calcium levels for convergent extension movements---although these functions are not exclusive, as the Wnt/PCP and Wnt/calcium pathways can also control cell fate specification through the activity of other transcriptional effectors like ATF2 and NFAT, respectively [@Schambony2007-dw; @James2008-tt].
 Understanding how this intricate signaling networks regulate embryogenesis and influences developmental evolution remains a significant challenge.

 <!--## The Wnt code hypothesis-->